PaimaStudios/PRC/PRCS/prc-3.md

 }
 ```

 **Note**: the state transition to initiate the inverse projection should *never* fail.
 If the data received to initiate the projection is invalid, the game should simply mark the data itself as invalid and still increment the user's value for `userTokenId`.
 This is because even though this inverse projection may be invalid for *this version* of the game, there may be another version of the game run by players where this state transition *is* valid.
-To make sure all variations of the game have the same value of `userTokenId`, the state transition can never fully be rejected.
+Failure to do this will result in different `userTokenId` for the same valid mint on 2 variants of the game (breaking interoperability).

 ```mermaid
 sequenceDiagram